 5′ 5″ w x 4′ 6″ h

-Elana’s parents Lotte & Seymour Meyerson, who live at Deerfield Retirement Community in Asheville, NC, were planning for their 70th wedding anniversary.
-Wanting to honor their own long, remarkable history together and Deerfield’s wonderful facilities and services, they commissioned Elana to create a wall sculpture for the Community Center, with the administration’s blessings.
-When Elana read Deerfield’s mission statement, she got inspired to portray it in sculptural form.
+My parents Lotte & Seymour Meyerson, who lived for several years at Deerfield Retirement Community in Asheville, NC before they died, were planning for their 70th wedding anniversary.
+Wanting to honor their own long, remarkable history together and Deerfield’s wonderful facilities and services, they commissioned me to create a wall sculpture for the Community Center.
+The administration gave its blessings.
+When I read Deerfield’s mission statement, I got inspired to portray it in sculptural form.
 Deerfield offered a large wall visible to everyone on their way to the dining room.
-The Meyersons and the administration approved Elana’s sketch immediately.
+My folks and the administration approved my sketch immediately.
 (That usually doesn’t happen quite that fast!)

 Residents’ comments overheard near sculpture:

 This is an amazing piece!…..How many different woods are there?
 I understand she uses no stain……This is perfect for this wall!
 What a wonderful gift…..I see that the big hands clasped in the center have different skin colors; I like that…..Every time I come by here I discover something new……Hey–that’s my hand playing the piano!…..Did you notice that some of the piano keys are depressed?…..I like the feet and shoes on the bottom; I can see myself in them……This really captures a lot of what goes on at Deerfield ……This is phenomenal!
 I have never seen anything like this.

 A staff member: Every day I look at this wonderful piece of art.